-Cold wet skies hovered over St. John’s Bread & Life on Saturday morning as hundreds of people waited in their cars for a food distribution, just days before Thanksgiving.
+Cold wet skies hovered over St. John’s Bread of Life on Saturday morning as hundreds of people waited in their cars for a food distribution, just days before Thanksgiving.

 Inside the warm sanctuary, a group of families gathered to receive a much-needed surprise – new laptops.
 The devices are meant to empower families with opportunity by expanding access to the Internet.